Azure/azure-powershell/src/Resources/Resources/help/New-AzDeployment.md

 ```

 ### -QueryString
-The query string (for example, a SAS token) to be used with the templateLink URI.
-Would be used in case of linkded templates
+The query string (for example, a SAS token) to be used with the TemplateUri parameter.
+Would be used in case of linked templates

 ```yaml
 Type: System.String